 5 Steps to Better Walks, Part 2

 My last post explains the importance of using the right harness and leash.
 Here are five more ways we can improve leash walks.
-Minimizing pressure is the key because pressure is what triggers pulling.
+Minimizing pressure is one of the keys because pressure generally triggers pulling.
 With better handling skills, plus improving the way we use our body and voice, we can influence our dogs to do what we want, rather than try to physically control them.

-And remember, pulling back at our end triggers pulling at the other end.
+And remember, pulling back or holding tightly at our end doesn’t help at all.
 Like your parents used to say when you fought with your siblings, it doesn’t matter who started it!

 1. Keep yourself in balance.
 The habit of holding the leash with one hand and letting your arm extend fully (the water-skiing position) is downright risky.
 It’s so easy to be pulled off balance and fall if your dog suddenly lunges forward.
 Even if you use both hands, it’s reflexive to lean back when you’re being pulled forward.
 Both parties are off balance, and that feels unpleasant, unsafe, and stressful.

 Retractable leashes, as I should have noted last time, must be discouraged.
 Because there is always tension on the cord or tape, it’s impossible to teach loose-leash walking.
-Moreover, the retractable leash is widely considered dangerous for dogs as well as people.
+Moreover, the retractable leash is widely (and rightly) considered potentially dangerous for dogs as well as people.
 Here are 10 reasons: https://www.huffingtonpost.com/dr-karen-becker/why-i-dont-recommend-retr_b_7657416.html)

 Important: Keep your elbows bent and close to your body.
 This really helps you to remain balanced over your feet.
 It also allows you to release the pressure after stopping.